krish0singh/Lost-and-Found/lost-found-portal/README.md

 # Lost & Found Portal

+**Developed by:** Krish Singh
+**Course:** BSc Computer Science — Semester 5 Mini Project

+A web application that helps students and employees...
 A web application that helps students and employees of a college or organization report **lost items** and post **found items**, so that belongings can be reunited with their owners quickly.